aws-samples/pcluster-manager/docs/content/02-tutorials/06-downloading.md

 +++
-title = "d.
+title = "f.
 Downloading ⇓"
-weight = 25
+weight = 26
 +++

 This tutorial shows you how you can download a file from an external source at cluster start.